Skip to main content

 DESCRIPTION

-• Age-related macular degeneration (AMD) is the leading cause of irreversible, severe visual loss in persons age >65 years.
+• Age-related macular degeneration (AMD) is the leading cause of visual loss in older persons.

 DIAGNOSIS